checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 4. In case of a failing check, a screenshot on failure.

 > Aside from running a Playwright script, performance and error tracing also require the use of [Runtime](https://www.checklyhq.com/docs/runtimes/) `2021.06` or newer.

+> Note that cross-browser support is not available on Checkly - [our Browser checks run on Chromium](https://www.checklyhq.com/docs/browser-checks/) only.